-Common stockholders are allowed to vote on important issues.
+Common stockholders are allowed to vote on important issues, and we listen to their feedback.
 You can find more information here.

 At Hecla, our Integrated Corporate Responsibility Policy begins with the belief that a safe mine is a productive mine – and that we will strive to guard the safety and health of both our employees and our communities.
 Second, we will be responsible environmental stewards who strive to minimize the effects of exploration, development, and operations – and then reclaim our projects to productive post-mining land uses.
 Third, we believe that by becoming responsive to community needs, we’re able to build trust and relationships that foster our social license to operate.
 This encompasses taking a mutually beneficial approach to issues affecting the communities where we operate, treating others with respect, and engaging in open and honest communication.
 Each of these aspects is considered key to our core business strategy and continued profitability and will therefore be fully integrated into our business planning.

-In the 2017 Fraser Institute Survey of Mining Companies, Nevada, Quebec, and Alaska were named among the top 10 jurisdictions in the Investment Attractiveness Index (Idaho was 28th); Nevada and Quebec were in the top 10 in the Policy Perception Index.
-Both the United States and Canada were among the top 3 countries in the 2017 Regional Median Investment Attractiveness Scores.
+In the 2018 Fraser Institute Survey of Mining Companies, Nevada, Quebec, and Alaska were named among the top 10 jurisdictions in the Investment Attractiveness Index in the world; Nevada and Quebec were in the top 10 in the Policy Perception Index.
+Both the United States and Canada were among the top 3 countries in the 2018 World Median Investment Attractiveness Scores.